PrincessEmilu/shiro-game/README.md

 ## Repository Overview
 **As the project progresses, add notes here about how the repository is organized, how branches are being used, etc.**

-**Instructions about the required documentation/activities for each milestone can be found in [Milestone Instructions.md](Milestone Instructions.md).**
+**Instructions about the required documentation/activities for each milestone can be found in [instructions/](instructions/Milestone Instructions.md).**

 | File/Directory | Contents |
 | -------------- | ----------- |